Tuesday, November 14, 2023

 Fight the Brain or Change the Brain

 Recent research in neuroscience tells us what we had thought impossible is now possible.
-Early traumatic implicit (non-verbal bodily held) learning – the kind of learning that drives most forms of psychological distress, can actually be erased without touching the explicit (verbal – story) memory it was associated with.
-First let’s take a look at what this means.
+Early implicit (non-verbal bodily held) learning – the kind of learning that can also drive most forms of psychological distress, can actually be erased under the right circumstances.

 I am inherently bad/dirty/stupid/ugly…etc.